Introduction to the solar process

 Step 11: Cash Flow Distributions

-Lastly, it’s important for you to open a bank account for your solar business to receive future positive cash flow payments.
-They will begin quarterly after the utility company provides permission to operate (PTO) from the utility company, which is identified as P3 status.
-Alternatively, if there is no need to connect the project to utility, your lease payments begin on the date agreed upon in the fleet lease agreement.
+Alternatively, if there is no need to connect the project to utility, your lease payments begin on the date agreed upon in the master fleet lease agreement.

 12